-The principal business risks identified, monitored and, as illustrated below, actively managed by the Company are as follows:
+Stated the points highlighted in Director's Report, the principal business risks identified, monitored and, as illustrated below, actively managed by the Group, are as follows:

-- market risk, deriving from fluctuations in exchange rates between the Euro and the other currencies in which the Company operates, the interest rate and raw material prices; - credit risk, deriving from the possibility of default by a counterparty;

-• liquidity risk, deriving from insufficient financial resources to meet financial commitments.
+- market risk, deriving from fluctuations in exchange rates between the Euro and the other currencies in which the Group operates, the interest rate and raw material prices; - credit risk, deriving from the possibility of default by a counterparty; - liquidity risk, deriving from insufficient financial resources to meet financial commitments.

-The Company's objective is to maintain a balanced management of its financial exposure over time to ensure a liability structure that is in equilibrium with the composition of assets and capable of ensuring the necessary operational flexibility through the use of liquidity generated by current operating activities and recourse to bank financing.
+The Group's objective is to maintain a balanced management of its financial exposure over time to ensure a liability structure that is in equilibrium with the composition of assets and capable of ensuring the necessary operational flexibility through the use of liquidity generated by current operating activities and recourse to bank financing.

-The ability to generate liquidity from ordinary operations and debt capacity allow the Company to adequately meet its operational requirements, the financing of operating working capital and investment capital, and to meet its financial obligations.
+The ability to generate liquidity from ordinary operations and debt capacity allow the Group to adequately meet its operational requirements, the financing of operating working capital and investment capital, and to meet its financial obligations.

-The Company's financial policy and management of the relative financial risks are guided and monitored at central level.
+The Group's financial policy and management of the relative financial risks are guided and monitored at central level.
 In particular, the central finance function is tasked with evaluating and approving forecast financial needs, monitoring the trend and, where necessary, implementing suitable corrective actions.

-The following section provides qualitative and quantitative information on the impact of these risks on the company.
+The following section provides qualitative and quantitative information on the impact of these risks on the Group.